jpablobr/active_paypal_adaptive_payment/README.md

 ## Testing

-First modify the values in `test/fixtures.yml` to fit your app credentials.
+First modify the `test/fixtures.yml` to fit your app credentials (You will need at least a PayPal developer account).

-After that you can just execute them via `autotest`.
+After that execute them via:

+    $ autotest

+or simply:

+    $ ruby -Ilib test/test_paypal_adaptive_payment.rb

 ## Debugging